dimagi/commcare-cloud/hosting_docs/source/security/1-security.rst

 #.
 Make sure to implement necessary firewall rules to enable restricted access to the virtual machines.

 #.
-If the hosting hardware is shared with other applications alongside  CommCareHQ, additional network functionalities may need to implemented to ensure security isolation of the applications.
+If the hosting hardware is shared with other applications alongside  CommCare HQ, additional network functionalities may need to implemented to ensure security isolation of the applications.

 #.
 Implement necessary protocols to secure access to the physical servers at the data center or server room.